CKGrafico/SASS-Responsive-Custom-Grid/README.md

 ##Real responsive Grid template
-Is a responsive grid template where you can use custom classes for better responsive "transformation", made y @wakkos and @ckgrafico.
+Is a responsive grid template where you can use custom classes for better responsive "transformation", made by @wakkos and @ckgrafico.

 ------------------------------------------
 ####Comments